koreader/koxtoolchain/README.md

 | kindlepw2 | Kindle PW2 & everything since |   kindlepw2   |

 No such worries on Kobo & Cervantes, though ;).

+## Known Issues

+Only actively tested on Linux hosts.
+May not behave properly on Arch Linux, if their ban on static libraries is still in place.
+May work on macOS with some efforts, if you follow crosstool-ng's recommendations on the subject.
+May work on windows with even more efforts, but I wouldn't bother.
+When in doubt, use a Debian VM.